francosta/etheraizer-backend/README.md

 # Server

-The frontenf API was built using Ruby on Rails with a PostgreSQL database.
+The backend API was built using Ruby on Rails with a PostgreSQL database.

 The blockchain-related backend is written in Javascript and blockchain smart contracts in Solidity.
 I have adopted a TDD approach for writing the contracts, using Mocha.